 - Obfuscating Insanity: Diogenes

 - Prophecy Twist: Throughout the entire series, Alexander struggles with the prophecy that he will be the one to destroy the world.
-Diogenes teaches him that it might count if he destroys it to rebuild it in a new image.
+Early in the series, Diogenes teaches him that it might count if he destroys it to rebuild it in a new image.
+Ultimately, his actions and passion destroy the Platohedron, a philosophical model of the world that had subsumed reality itself.
 In the end, he looks at a young child named Euclid writing geometric formulas in the sand, and declares that he's seeing "the world [he] destroyed being made anew."

 - Self-Made Orphan: Alexander allows an assassin to take the life of his father — after very visibly stopping a much more obvious assassination attempt.